superstarryeyes/lue/README.md

 # Launch without arguments to open the last book you were reading
 lue

 # Use specific TTS model
 lue --tts kokoro path/to/your/book.epub

 # Use a specific voice (full list at VOICES.md)
 lue --voice "en-US-AriaNeural" path/to/your/book.epub

+# For Coqui, specify the path to a speaker file as voice cloning is required with this advanced TTS model.
+lue --tts coqui --voice "path/to/speaker.wav" path/to/book.epub

 # Set the speech speed (e.g., 1.5x)
 lue --speed 1.5 path/to/your/book.epub